lebradley/Readme/README.md

 ![Gif - Miranda - Tilly's "Bear with"](https://media.giphy.com/media/Mmk9ZcHKg31kY/giphy.gif)

-## 1:1s

-AND Digital is the first company I have worked for where I have regular 1:1s, so I'm still getting used to it.
-I like having some structure to plan the discussion around and keep track of what we've covered before.

 ---

 ## Other things to know

 - I use a French keyboard (remind me to switch to UK for you if we're pairing)
-- I enjoy proofreading
 - Please [spell](https://twitter.com/Iwillleavenow/status/1040728713548034048?ref_src=twsrc%5Etfw%7Ctwcamp%5Etweetembed%7Ctwterm%5E1040728713548034048&ref_url=https%3A%2F%2Fwww.huffingtonpost.co.uk%2Fentry%2Fpeople-keep-spelling-your-name-wrong-on-email-this-is-the-way-to-respond_uk_5b9f6a6ae4b046313fbc9568) my name correctly, and correct me if I have spelled or mispronounced yours.
 - I prefer quick chats at desk or in breakout areas.
 For meetings, I like a clear agenda beforehand
 - My accent sometimes changes depending on who I'm talking to, which can catch people out the first time they hear it

-- A sloth moves three times faster in trees than on the ground
+## Current Interests / Projects

+A11y

+Trying to install Ubuntu on an old PowerMac

 ---

-Any questions or suggestions for changes, ping me on Slack or find me at Friday Fun.
+Any questions or suggestions for changes, ping me on Slack or come say hi